Doctor Who specials (2008–2010): Critical reception

 Preliminary figures show that "The Next Doctor" had a viewing audience of 11.71 million during its original airing, with a peak at 12.58 million viewers.
 It was the second most watched programme of Christmas Day 2008, behind Wallace and Gromit's A Matter of Loaf and Death.
 Final viewing figures show an audience of 13.1 million viewers.
 The episode had an Appreciation Index figure of 86 (considered Excellent), making it the second most-enjoyed programme on mainstream television on Christmas Day.
-The only programme to score higher was A Matter of Loaf and Death, which scored 88.

 Overnight figures estimated that "Planet of the Dead" was watched by 8.41 million people.
 The initial showing had an Appreciation Index of 88: considered excellent.
 The final viewing figure for the initial broadcast was 9.54 million viewers on BBC One, making it the fifth most watched programme of the week and the most watched programme aired on BBC HD at that time.
 Including repeats in the following week and viewings on the BBC iPlayer, 13.89 million viewers watched the episode in total.
 The episode received average critical reviews.
 Simon Brew of science fiction blog Den of Geek said the episode was "by turns ambitious and predictable" but "still quite entertaining".
 Brew positively reviewed Michelle Ryan's performance—finding it on par with her role in Bionic Woman rather than her role as Zoe Slater in EastEnders.
 He closed his review by saying that "'Planet of the Dead' was passable enough": he thought it "never really gelled" for him.
 Charlie Jane Anders of io9 compared it to two previous episodes, "The Impossible Planet" and "Midnight", both of which she enjoyed.
 She thought that the episode was "a pretty solid adventure with a cool set of monsters".

 According to overnight viewing figures, "The Waters of Mars" was watched by 9.1 million people.
 The episode also received an Appreciation Index score of 88.
 More accurate, consolidated statistics from the BARB state that official ratings ended up at 10.32 million viewers for the UK premiere and that "The Waters of Mars" was the fifth most watched programme of the week.
 It was first broadcast on a Sunday, the only non-Christmas episode of the revived series to air outside the usual Saturday evening slot.
 Critical reception was generally positive.
 Sam Wollaston of The Guardian complimented the episode for showing "a side to the Doctor ... that we haven't really seen before – indecisive, confused, at times simply plain wrong" and Tennant's tenure of the part overall as bringing "humanity and humour to the part" Though Robert Colvile of The Daily Telegraph criticised "the glaring inconsistencies", he complimented the scenario for "allow[ing] us to watch Tennant wrestle with his conscience and curiosity ... [in what] was a logical progression for the character".